 Over the course of 50 years, the business education industry has changed tremendously to meet employer demands, and while the MBA still plays an important role at Business Schools, they represent a small part of a Business School’s offering in today’s world.

-With employers increasingly asking for business graduates who possess a balance between hard and soft skills, innovative capabilities, and a mind-set geared towards being more socially responsible, the organisation decided to relaunch the Business Graduates Association alongside AMBA, to focus on increasing Business Schools’ impact on students and communities, and play a more significant role in the professional and personal growth of students to produce a new generation of socially responsible leaders.
+With employers increasingly asking for business graduates who possess a balance between hard and soft skills, innovative capabilities, and a mind-set geared towards being more socially responsible, the organisation decided to relaunch the Business Graduates Association alongside AMBA, to focus on increasing Business Schools’ impact on MBA students and graduates and communities, and play a more significant role in the professional and personal growth of MBA students and graduates to produce a new generation of socially responsible leaders.